bluesoft/bee/README.md

           <password> - connection password.

       Example:
-            Configuring a delta.
+            Configuring a database called 'delta'.
-                  delta.driver=oracle.jdbc.OracleDriver.
-                  delta.url=jdbc:oracle:thin:@server:1111:delta.
-                  delta.user=delta123.
-                  delta.password=delta123.

-    Legend

-        <configuration> -> name of the database.
-        <object> -> name of the table.
+                  delta.driver=oracle.jdbc.OracleDriver
+                  delta.url=jdbc:oracle:thin:@server:1111:delta
+                  delta.user=delta123
+                  delta.password=delta123

 ## Schema

 The module checks the schema structure of the database, comparing with existing files in the project.
 These files are in the bee project, inside specific subdirectories for each type of structure.

    * tables - structure of tables, indexes and constraints.
-   * triggers  -  code of triggers.
+   * triggers
-   * packages  -  code packages and packages bodies.
+   * packages
    * procedures - procedures and functions.
    * views
-   * sequences.bee  -  file containing all sequences.
+   * sequences.bee - file containing all sequences

 ### Commands

-      To create one file .bee
+      To create a file
-         bee.sh schema:generate <configuration> <object>
+         bee.sh schema:generate <database> <object>

-      To create all file .bee
+      To create all files from a specific schema bee.sh schema:generate <database>
-         bee.sh schema:generate <configuration>

-      To validate one file .bee
+      To validate one file
-         bee.sh schema:validate <configuration> <object>
+         bee.sh schema:validate <database> <object>

-      To validate all file .bee
+      To validate all files
-         bee.sh schema:validate <configuration>
+         bee.sh schema:validate <database>

 ## Data

-The module checks the date the table core from database.
-The tables core are those reference and are not changed by the user.
+This module checks the 'core' data from the database.

-Data files are in the directory bee/data, and are in CSV format.
+Core data files are in the directory bee/data, and use a CSV format.

 ### Commands

-        To create a file data.
+        To create a data file
-            bee.sh data:generate <configuration> <object>
+            bee.sh data:generate <database> <object>

-        To validate all tables core of database. bee.sh data:validate <configuration>
+        To validate all core tables
+            bee.sh data:validate <database>

-        To validate one table core.
+        To validate one core table
-            bee.sh data:validate <configuration> <object>
+            bee.sh data:validate <database> <object>

 ## Dbchange

 The Dbchange module performs the task of changing the database, following the concepts of ruby migrations.
-At the time of execution of the update module should check which scripts will be executed and then execute them in chronological order.
+The update module will check which scripts to be executed and then execute them in chronological order.

-Each file represents a file dbchange or more changes in the database and the file name follows the format:
+Each file represents one or more changes in the database and the file name follows the format:

       codigo timestamp + description + .dbchange

-The contents of the file consists of comments, update script and rollback script. example:
+The contents of the file consists of comments, update scripts and rollback scripts.
+Example:

     -- comment script